Heinrich Füllgrabe: Defense of the Reich

 In response to political humiliation caused by de Havilland Mosquito bombing raids into Germany, Reichsmarschall Hermann Göring, the commander-in-chief of the Luftwaffe, ordered the formation of two specialized high-altitude Luftwaffe units.
 These units were Jagdgeschwader 25, commanded by Major Herbert Ihlefeld, and Jagdgeschwader 50, commanded by his friend Graf.
 Graf was permitted to choose his personnel and had his friends Füllgrabe, Grislawski and Süß transferred from III.
 Gruppe of JG 52.

 In December 1943, he was posted to Ergänzungs-Jagdgruppe Ost (Supplemantary Fighter Group East) as fighter pilot instructor.

 On 10 January 1944, the United States Army Air Forces targeted the Luther-Werke, at the time a factory of the Messerschmitt Bf 110, Messerschmitt Me 210 and Messerschmitt Me 410, in Braunschweig, and the aircraft repair works in Waggum, a district of Braunschweig.
 The 3rd Bombardment Division sent 169 bombers, escorted by 466 fighter aircraft.
 Defending against this attack, Füllgrabe shot down one of the Boeing B-17 Flying Fortress bombers.

-In late 1944, Füllgrabe was transferred to the Geschwaderstab of JG 52.
+In late 1944, Füllgrabe and Leutnant Anton Resch were transferred to the Geschwaderstab (headquarters unit) of JG 52.
 The request was made by Graf who had been appointed Geschwaderkommodore (wing commander) of JG 52 in September 1944.
+At the time, the Geschwaderstab was based at Krakau, present-day Kraków.
+Graf appointed him Geschwaderadjutant (adjutant to the wing commander).
 Füllgrabe was killed in action on 30 January 1945.
-Flying Messerschmitt Bf 109 G-14 (Werknummer 511012—factory number), he was shot down by soviet anti-aircraft artillery 18 km northwest of Brieg, present-day Brzeg in southwestern Poland.
+Flying Messerschmitt Bf 109 G-14 (Werknummer 511012—factory number), he was shot down by Soviet anti-aircraft artillery 18 km northwest of Brieg, present-day Brzeg in southwestern Poland.

 Summary of career

 Aerial victory claims

-According to Spick, Füllgrabe was credited with 65 aerial victories claimed in an unknown number combat missions, all of which claimed on the Eastern Front.
-The author Obermaier lists him with 67 aerial victories, all of which claimed on the Eastern Front.
+According to US historian David T. Zabecki, Füllgrabe was credited with 67 aerial victories.
+The author Obermaier also lists him with 67 aerial victories, all of which claimed on the Eastern Front.
+Spick however lists him with 65 aerial victories claimed in an unknown number combat missions, all of which claimed on the Eastern Front.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 63 aerial victory claims, all but one heavy bomber on the Eastern Front.